-Join David Hogue for an in-depth discussion in this video Gestalt principles, part of Interaction Design Fundamentals.
+Join David Hogue for an in-depth discussion in this video Gestalt principles, part of Interaction Design Foundations.

 Studying how we perceive the world around us has long been an area of interest for artists, designers, and scientists.
 In 1910, Max Wertheimer, a German psychologist, noticed that a series of blinking lights creates the illusion of motion.
 Theater marquees take advantage of this illusion, known as the phi effect, to create the racing lights encircling the name of the play or movie.
 Modern design software uses a similar effect, often called marching ants, to highlight a marquee drawn to outline an area of an image.